Call 561-272-0800

 What Are The Long-Term Cognitive Effects Of Cannabis Use?

-Cannabis causes a variety of health problems including depression, anxiety, and depression.
-Symptoms are usually reversible, however, high intake of THC carries the risk of causing cognitive decline.
+The long-term cognitive effects of cannabis use include a variety of health problems such as depression and anxiety.
+While these symptoms are usually reversible, high intake of THC carries the risk of causing cognitive decline.

 What Are The Psychological Side Effects Of Cannabis?

-Treatment for CUD includes psychosocial therapies such as motivational interviewing, cognitive behavioral therapy (CBT), and contingency planning.
+Treatment for CUD (Cannabis Use Disorder) includes psychosocial therapies such as motivational interviewing, cognitive behavioral therapy (CBT), and contingency planning.

 Share This Post